-It is expected that the Bonds will be assigned a credit rating of ● by S&P Global Ratings Japan Inc. ("S&P").
+It is expected that the Bonds will be assigned a credit rating of • by S&P Global Ratings Japan Inc. ("S&P").
 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, change or withdrawal at any time by the assigning rating agency.
-The Metropolis has been assigned (i) ● foreign currency long-term issuer rating and (ii) ● local currency long-term issuer rating by S&P. The security rating applicable to the Bonds will not necessarily always reflect that applicable to the Metropolis.
-The credit rating referred to above will be and the issuer ratings referred to above have been issued by S&P, which is not established in the European Union and is not registered under Regulation (EC) No. 1060/2009 of the European Parliament and of the Council of 16th September, 2009 on credit rating agencies, as amended (the "CRA Regulation") but such credit rating will be and such issuer ratings have been endorsed by Standard & Poor's Credit Market Services Europe Limited ("S&P Europe"), which is an entity established in the European Union and registered under the CRA Regulation.
+The Metropolis has been assigned (i) • foreign currency long-term issuer rating and (ii) • local currency long-term issuer rating by S&P. The security rating applicable to the Bonds will not necessarily always reflect that applicable to the Metropolis.
+The credit rating referred to above will be and the issuer ratings referred to above have been issued by S&P, which is not established in the European Union or in the United Kingdom and is not registered under Regulation (EU) No 1060/2009, as amended (the "CRA Regulation") but such credit rating will be and such issuer ratings have been endorsed by S&P Global Ratings Europe Limited ("S&P Europe"), which is an entity established in the European Union and registered under the CRA Regulation.

 The Bonds will be in registered form in the denomination of ● and integral multiples of ● in excess thereof.
 Bonds sold outside the United States to non-U.S. persons in offshore transactions in reliance on Regulation S of the U.S. Securities Act of 1933, as amended (the "Securities Act") ("Unrestricted Bonds") will be evidenced by a global certificate (the "Unrestricted Global Certificate") in registered form, which will be deposited with, and registered in the name of, or a nominee for, a common depositary for Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking S.A. ("Clearstream, Luxembourg") on or about ● (the "Closing Date").
-Bonds sold in the United States to qualified institutional buyers ("QIBs") (as defined in Rule 144A under the Securities Act ("Rule 144A")) ("Restricted Bonds") will be evidenced by a global certificate (the "Restricted Global Certificate," and together with the Unrestricted Global Certificate, the "Global Certificates" and each a "Global Certificate") in registered form, which will be deposited with the custodian (the "DTC Custodian") for The Depository Trust Company ("DTC"), and registered in the name of Cede & Co. as nominee for DTC, on or about the Closing Date.
-Definitive certificates evidencing holdings of Unrestricted Bonds (the "Unrestricted Definitive Certificates", and together with the Unrestricted Definitive Certificates, the "Definitive Certificates" and each a "Definitive Certificates", will only be available in certain limited circumstances.
+Bonds sold in the United States to qualified institutional buyers ("QIBs") (as defined in Rule 144A under the Securities Act ("Rule 144A")) ("Restricted Bonds") will be evidenced by a global certificate (the "Restricted Global Certificate", and together with the Unrestricted Global Certificate, the "Global Certificates" and each a "Global Certificate") in registered form, which will be deposited with the custodian (the "DTC Custodian") for The Depository Trust Company ("DTC"), and registered in the name of Cede & Co. as nominee for DTC, on or about the Closing Date.
+Definitive certificates evidencing holdings of Unrestricted Bonds (the "Unrestricted Definitive Certificates") and definitive certificates evidencing holdings of Restricted Bonds (the "Restricted Definitive Certificates"), and together with the Unrestricted Definitive Certificates, the "Definitive Certificates" and each a "Definitive Certificates") will only be available in certain limited circumstances.
 See "Summary of Provisions relating to the Bonds while in Global Form".